damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 ## Sort Project and Group members

-You can now find people in projects and groups easier by sorting them according by name, access level and date of joining.
+You can now find people in projects and groups more easily by sorting them by name, access level and date of joining.

 ![Easily find people in projects and groups in GitLab 8.15](/images/8_15/sort_members.png)

 ## API Changes

-Every month we make many additions to our API, here's the highlights for GitLab 8.15:
+Every month we make many additions to our API.
+Here are the highlights for GitLab 8.15:

 - Allow some Project API GET endpoints to be requested anonymously